felipetovarhenao/gamut/docs/source/tutorials/audio-effects.rst

 Tutorial 9: Audio effects
 ============================

-Although the main focus of **GAMuT** is `audio mosaicing`, it might increasingly include a few simple, but useful ways to apply audio effects to the resulting audio files.
+Although the main focus of **GAMuT** is `audio mosaicking`, it might increasingly include a few simple, but useful ways to apply audio effects to the resulting audio files.

 Currently, **GAMuT** supports `audio convolution <https://www.izotope.com/en/learn/the-basics-of-convolution-in-audio-production.html>`_,